Yellow tape that has words in black font "Do Not Cross".

 Time

 And finally your time boundaries.
 This seems like an odd one, but trust me, a big one on the list to manage your self care.
 The time we have on any given day is not much.
 On average we spend more time at work if you take into account the commute.
 Errands and chores take up another chunk.
 Driving the kids around to school and their respective after-school activities, and then we try to squeeze in some sleep.
 Where did the day go?
 Start creating time boundaries by saying no to a few things that serve you no purpose.
+Don’t feel guilty about saying no, and don’t apologize.
+It’s okay to prioritize yourself.
 Get creative with car pooling.
 And schedule time for yourself, time that will be directly tied to self care.

 Signs Of Missing Boundaries